zackify/amqp-modern/README.md

 ## AMQP Modern

-A small `amqplib` wrapper for nodejs that simplified interactions with queue systems.
+A small `amqplib` wrapper for nodejs that simplifies interactions with queue systems.

 - Consuming a channel
 - Async / Await based